 All reputation management activities can and must be carried out via multi-channel.
 By no means the only tool for spreading news and establishing a company’s or public body’s reputation, it’s certainly one that is favoured by mainstream mass media, TV, radio and newspapers – even through national press agencies.
 From a reputation manager’s point of view the focus should not just be quantitative, as it often is for press officers, but above all qualitative.
 Reputation reinforcement and the positive steering of consumer behaviour in the brand’s favour doesn’t necessarily come from a saturation of articles.
 It comes from paying close attention to identifying, selecting and creating content.
 And from there, the headlines – without neglecting the articles’ impact and effect on public sentiment, or the need to promptly monitor and manage negative or hostile comments in the digital realm.
 After years of research, with varying results, we have unequivocally chosen ESPRESSO as our qualified partner for this kind of activity.
 This dynamic Milan-based company shares our “circular” and strategic vision of corporate communication around reputation building.

-Italy is not, alas, a country known for its sensitivity to reputational crisis.
-Measures tend to only be taken in response to an obvious crisis that is already underway, when it’s too late to incisively deal with the events.
-One of the most commonly unguarded fronts from this point of view is the lack of a nominated brand spokesperson (a senior figure, not necessarily the CEO) who will take on the role of frontman to the press, the authorities and more generally to public opinion, should it be necessary to quash a reputational crisis.
+Unfortunately, Italy is not a country known for its sensitivity to reputational crisis.
+Measures tend to only be taken in response to an overt crisis that is already underway, when it’s too late to effectively manage any backlash against a brand.
+One of the most commonly weaknesses from this point of view is the lack of a nominated brand spokesperson (a senior figure such as the CEO or a trusted manager) who can take on the role of frontman to the press, the authorities and more generally to the public, should it be necessary to quash a reputational crisis.
 This person’s training follows a clearly defined path, which for obvious reasons can and should not be improvised.
-Taking care and time over this aspect instills the shareholders’ values and increases the company’s resilience.
-Our company has created an efficient toolkit for training the key players in private and public organisations, grounded in years of scientific research.
-The bespoke training model we have developed is immersive, highly professional and functional, helping the company’s top figures deal with the pressure and stress of a crisis situation and manage the flow of communication as best as they can.
+Managing this aspect in a timely manner protects the shareholders’ values and increases the company’s resilience.